Kong/docs.konghq.com/app/konnect/analytics/dashboard.md

     * Successful requests contain all requests that returned a **1xx-3xx** status code.
     * Failed requests contain all requests that returned a **4xx-5xx** status code.
     * 6xx status codes are not reported.
-* **Error Rate**: This graph displays the total number of failed HTTP requests categorized by error response codes over the specified time interval.
+* **Error Rate**: This number displays the total number of failed HTTP requests over the specified time interval.
 Error response codes include any **4xx-5xx** status codes.
-This graph also includes any requests made to incorrect routes.
+This number also includes any requests made to incorrect routes.
-* **P99 Latency**: This graph displays request latency, in milliseconds, of the 99th percentile.
+* **P99 Latency**: This number displays request latency, in milliseconds, of the 99th percentile.
 You can monitor the latency, investigate where delays are noticed, and optimize performance for APIs.

     {:.note}